 There are many types of Knowledge Management Systems (KMS).
 When selecting a KMS for use in a contact centre environment, make sure the system is designed for customer experience.
 KM systems for IT departments, for example, are unlikely to be suitable: they’re designed to encourage collaboration, and for scientists they enable deep research.
 But in a contact centre, you need a system designed to provide the answers at conversational – or lightning – speed.

 Good customer service KM systems are purpose-built and simple to use, allowing a contact centre specialist to configure and manage them, rather than rely on resources from the IT department.

-Here are some features to look for when selecting a contact centre (call centre) Knowledge Management System:
+Here are some features to look for when selecting a call centre Knowledge Management System:

 - fast search capability, that will take you to “the answer”, not a document where you have to search for the answer yourself